in-the-keyhole/khs-hystrix-demo/README.md

 Hystrix Demonstration Application

 #How To Use
 This is a simple example of a hystrix enabled Java Spring application.
-To properly use this - import it as a general project, then configure it as a maven project and run it as a spring boot project.
+To properly use this - import into `STS Eclipse` as a `Maven` project,  and run the `com.example.config.AppConfig.java` as a Spring Boot Project.

 This app is a headless service that has the following endpoints:

+> Note: random 500 errors are produced, so keep executing to get valid results.

 **http://{hostname}/api/payloads - GET**

-returns a ResponseEntity with a list of a sample JSON payload and the proper http code
+returns a ResponseEntity with a list of a sample JSON payload and the proper http code,

 **http://{hostname}/api/payloads/hystrix - GET**